UnitySuperEditor/SuperEditor/README.md

 # [![Super Editor logo][]][assetstore]
 ![visitors](https://visitor-badge.glitch.me/badge?page_id=https://github.com/UnitySuperEditor/SuperEditor)

-Super Editor is a versatile Unity editor extension that includes a powerful, easy-to-use built-in IDE, Hieararchy enhancements, and Favorites enhancements
+Super Editor is a versatile Unity editor extension that includes a powerful, easy-to-use built-in IDE, Hierarchy enhancements, and Favorite enhancements，These three modules are useful tools for almost any Unity game project or XR project.

 **“Create a game, all in one Unity, Say goodbye to VS and VS Code.”**